artcuddy/project5-foodsnap-backend/TESTING.md

 <br />

-- After 26 new tests where created and test where the run coverage report is now 95%, this could of course be improved to 100% and would be something to consider in the future.
+- After 26 new tests where created and tests where run, the coverage report is now 95%, this could of course be improved to 100% and would be something to consider in the future.

 ![Final coverage report](/documentation/screenshots/final-coverage.webp)